-Here’s the step by step process of applying for reinstatement:
+Here’s the step-by-step process to apply for reinstatement:

-1. To apply for reinstatement, send a written request to the OIG at the address below:
+- Send a written request to the OIG with the following information:

-This process typically requires up to 120 days to complete but can take longer (and has).
+This process typically requires up to 120 days to complete but can take longer.

-If the OIG grants your written request for reinstatement (and provides you with a notice in writing), then you’re off the list!
+If the OIG grants your request for reinstatement (and provides you with a notice in writing), then you’re off the list!
 However, it’s always good to double-check by searching the OIG LEIE.
-If OIG denies your written request for reinstatement, you may reapply and redo the whole process after one year.
+If the OIG denies your request for reinstatement, you may reapply and repeat the same process after one year.

-While the process of reinstatement can be long and arduous, following the established procedures in order (and at the right point in time) can effectively get your name off of the OIG exclusion list.
+While the process of reinstatement can be long and arduous, following the established procedures can effectively get your name off of the OIG exclusion list.